 - While synchronous learning using live lectures and discussions can be highly beneficial, students who are displaced from their usual accommodations may face complications

-- Students may encounter barriers such as difficulty accessing the internet, computer software, or technology and tools that can make synchronous participation and course work possible
+- Students may encounter barriers such as difficulty accessing the internet, computer software, or technology and tools that can make synchronous participation and course work challenging

 - Recording lectures is a good alternative to synchronous learning, but try to keep it short and focused where possible

-- Captions should be added/enabled so videos are fully accessible to all learners
+- Captions should be added/enabled and corrected so videos are fully accessible to all learners

 - Learn more about the unique communications considerations for asynchronous and synchronous modes of teaching in this article from Stefan Hrastinski